JacobStephens2/game-planning-api/README.md

 # Game Planning API

 This is the back end of the Game Planning App, providing data management which can be used for planning game events.
-Game records can be created, read, updated, and deleted.
+Game records can be created, read, updated, and deleted with user authentication.

 A front end for this API is at https://gameplanning.site.
 Here is this front end's repository: https://github.com/JacobStephens2/game-planning-front-end